-Jewish People Censored on Social Media Platforms Facebook and Twitter.
+Jewish People Censored Unfairly on Social Media Platforms Facebook and Twitter.

 Jewish People Censored on Facebook

 Social network Parler is sharing a letter to Facebook CEO Mark Zuckerberg from New-York-based Rabbi Uriel Vigler.
-Rabbi Vigler’s letter, describing the circumstances surrounding the company’s recent suspension of his account for “hateful speech,” raises concerns about Facebook’s content moderation policies in regards to Jewish people.
+Rabbi Vigler’s letter, describing the circumstances surrounding the company’s recent suspension of his account for “hateful speech.”
+The censorship raises concerns about Facebook’s content moderation policies in regards to Jews.

 From the letter:

 Since the pandemic began, I’ve been giving my Torah classes online.
 For maximum accessibility, before each class I log into Zoom and connect it to Facebook.
 This allows me to reach more people.
 But this week, you cancelled my class, shut me out of Facebook, and sent me a message claiming I had violated your community standards!

 What?!
 To say I was thoroughly confused would be an understatement of the highest order.

 I have never posted anything hateful or political in the 12 or so years I’ve been using your platform!
 As a rabbi, I serve a community comprising people on the right and people on the left, so I stick to my job—promoting and spreading Torah and mitzvot; I don’t dabble in politics.
 So what could have possibly led you to shut down my account?